IBM/jenkins101/lab-01/README.md

-# Classic Pipeline with Jenkins (Ephemeral) on OpenShift 3
+# Lab01 - Create a Classic Pipeline with Jenkins (Ephemeral) on OpenShift 3

 ## Requirements